-Information reported according to the ESRS includes impacts, risks and opportunities, and, when those are in place, the description of relevant policies, targets and action plans, in addition to metrics.
+Information reported according to the ESRS includes impacts, risks and opportunities, and, when those are in place, the description of relevant targets and action plans.
 These types of information may encompass a forward-looking dimension.
-Practitioners should focus on whether the information provides the existing policies, targets and plans of the entity when those are in place.
+Practitioners should focus on whether the information provides the actual targets and plans of the entity when those are in place.

-Practitioners are not expected to provide a guarantee that the forward-looking information will play out as disclosed by the entity, but they should remain critical with regards to forward-looking information provided, including whether the underlying methods used for developing forward looking information are appropriate and have been applied consistently.
-If forward-looking information identified during the procedures targeted at risk identification and assessment seem unreasonable, practitioners should further assess whether the information meets the qualitative characteristics of the information 18 required by the ESRS and evaluate the implications for their conclusion in the assurance report (see section 18).
+Practitioners are not expected to provide a guarantee that the forward-looking information will play out as disclosed by the entity, but they should remain critical with regards to forward-looking information provided and the underlying assumptions used, if any, where material misstatements are likely to arise.

+If forward-looking information identified during the procedures targeted at risk identification and assessment seem unreasonable, practitioners should further assess the relevant use of the qualitative characteristics of the information16 of the ESRS and evaluate the implications for their conclusion in the assurance report (see paragraph 18).